 Water should be at room temperature.

 Be careful not to overwater your autograph tree, as this could lead to root rot.
-Consider using a soil moisture meterOpens in a new tab., to check the soil’s moisture level and avoid either overwatering or underwatering your plant.
+Consider using a soil moisture meter, to check the soil’s moisture level and avoid either overwatering or underwatering your plant.

 Alternatively, you can test the moisture level by putting your forefinger in it halfway, to determine whether it is moist or dry.